aycignl/MovieDataAnalysis/README.md

 # movie_data_analysis
-This repository enables to get tweets about movies with hashtags, and import cvs file to Matlab.
+This repository enables to get tweets about movies with hashtags, and import csv file to Matlab.
 #using twitter_crawlar and csvimport function.
-Twitter_crawlar edit from Furkan ELIBOL.
+Twitter_crawlar edit from Furkan ELIBOL. csvimport receive from Matlab.